Who we are

 Entertainment Community Fund / Housing Development Corporation was created to develop new affordable housing for the performing arts and entertainment community.
 They bring together educational programming, advocacy, marketing and real estate development with the goal of increasing access to affordable housing opportunities for our constituents.

-The Kensington Cultural Council is a neighborhood alliance of artists and organizations who are coordinating and promoting a year-long calendar of programming, sharing resources and trainings, and activating Avenue C Plaza as a cultural hub in one of the most diverse immigrant communities in New York City.
-The council brings together cultural groups serving the immigrant community and supports collaborative programming, marketing, and capacity building in Kensington, Brooklyn.
+The Kensington Cultural Council is a neighborhood alliance of artists and organizations who are coordinating and promoting a year-long calendar of programming, sharing resources and trainings, and activating Avenue C Plaza in Kensington, Brooklyn as a cultural hub in one of the most diverse immigrant communities in NYC.
 The council includes Arts & Democracy, Bangladesh Institute of Performing Arts (BIPA), Casa Cultural, The Singing Winds, NOCD-NY and partners regularly with ArtBuilt.

 Casa Cultural strives to celebrate their heritage, culture, lore and conserve its history while working with their community to foster an appreciation of its relevance.
 Casa Cultural hopes to build an understanding and appreciation of the many cultures within the Latin American community by sharing our story and traditions through poetry, music, storytelling and folk art.